Deportivo AELU

 Club Deportivo Asociación Estadio La Unión, commonly known as Deportivo AELU or simply AELU, is a Peruvian football club, playing in the city of Lima, Peru.

 History

 The Asociación Estadio La Unión was founded 1982 by the nikkei community of Peru.

 The AELU, as popularly is known, was the 1987 Segunda División Peruana champion.

-The club have played at the highest level of Peruvian football on four occasions, from 1988 Torneo Descentralizado until 1991 Torneo Descentralizado when was relegated.
+The club has played at the highest level of Peruvian football on four occasions, from 1988 Torneo Descentralizado until 1991 Torneo Descentralizado when it was relegated.

 In the 1993 Segunda División Peruana, the club was relegated to Copa Perú.

 The club returned in the 1997 Segunda División Peruana until 2005.